ArashPartow/exprtk/readme.txt

 C++ Mathematical Expression Toolkit Library

 [INTRODUCTION]
-The C++ Mathematical Expression Library  (ExprTk) is a simple to  use, easy  to  integrate and  extremely  efficient mathematical  expression parsing and  evaluation engine.
-The parsing  engine supports  various kinds of functional and logic  processing semantics and is very easily extendible.
+The C++ Mathematical Expression  Toolkit Library (ExprTk) is  a simple to  use,  easy  to  integrate  and  extremely  efficient  mathematical expression parsing and evaluation engine.
+The parsing engine  supports numerous forms  of functional  and logic  processing semantics  and is very easily extendible.